Oneflow-Inc/libai/docs/source/tutorials/Distributed Configuration.md

 For example, you can set `data_parallel_size=2` which will automatically split the input data into two groups for data parallel training.

 ## Distributed Setting Example
 Here we provide simple examples for users to understand the basic configuration of LiBai's distributed settings.
 LiBai's **BERT** model supports three parallelism techniques (**data parallel training**, **tensor parallel training** and **pipeline parallel training**), and here we use 1 node with 8 GPUs as an example.
-If you do not change any default settings, LiBai will execute **data parallel training as default**.
+If you do not change any default settings, LiBai will execute **data parallel training** by default.
 You can try out different combinations of parallelism training techniques by updating [bert config file](https://github.com/Oneflow-Inc/libai/blob/main/configs/bert_large_pretrain.py) as follows:
 #### **Pure Data Parallel Training on 8 GPUs**

 In this example, the model is replicated on 8 GPUs, and each replica handles only part of the input data during iteration.